 The limited liability partnership must be formed by at least two partners.
 There is no limit to the number of partners in a Singapore LLP.
 As mentioned above, the partners can be companies or natural persons, or a combination between the two parties.
 Unlike Singapore companies, the LLP does not have a director or a secretary, the business being conducted by the partners.
 However, a limited liability partnership must have at least one manager who is a natural person and Singapore resident or citizen.
 The Singapore partnership’s name must contain the phrasing “limited liability partnership” or the acronym ‘LLP’.
 It must also have a registered address in Singapore.

-The registration procedure for a limited liability partnership resembles the company incorporation procedure in Singapore.
+The registration procedure for a limited liability partnership resembles the company formation procedure in Singapore.
 First, the owners or their representatives must reserve a business name with the Accounting and Corporate Regulatory Authority (ACRA) in the city-state.
 The second step is to submit the following documents with ACRA:

 If one of the partners is a company, it must provide the Certificate of Incorporation.

 For complete information about setting up a limited liability partnership you can contact our Singapore consultants in company registration.
+In case you would like to open another type of company than this one, for example to set up a private limited company, our Singapore consultants can help you.